flipay/code-challenges/docs/understanding-exchange-price.md

 }
 ```

-Looking from the ask side, there will be several orders ordered from best to worse price.
+Looking from the ask side, there will be several orders sorted from best to worse price.
 So we should pick order to check from the first one.
 From the [API documentation](https://docs.pro.coinbase.com/#get-product-order-book) `["5000", "2", "1"]` means there is 2 BTC selling at 5,000 USD/BTC.
 So if we buy BTC with 1,000 USD, we will receive 0.2 BTC.

 ```
 Order 1 is selling 2 BTC @5,000USD/BTC